Wednesday March 27, 2019

 - Kathe Head, Managing Principal, Keyser Marston Associates, Inc.

-- Aaron Hirschi, Director of Acquisitions, The Olson Company
+- Aaron Hirschi, Sr. Vice President, Acquisitions, The Olson Company

 - Mark Trinidad, Supervisor, County of Los Angeles, Housing Bonds & Asset Management Unit